dreamhost/zendesk-publish-script/README.md

 # zendesk-publish-script
-This is a simple script that takes an html file as an argument and publishes its contents to a Zendesk article.
-Does not handle publishing the CSS the html file uses(not sure how possible this is yet).
-This is just an example of how publishing to Zendesk can be automated.
+This is a script that takes an html file and a section as arguments and publishes the html to that zection on zendesk.
+Handles images and tags, also can update a article if it already exists.